wbamberg/idl-reference/docs/nsIDOMDocument.md

 Retrieve the location of the caret position (DOM node and character
 offset within that node), given a point.

-@param x Horizontal point at which to determine the caret position, in
-         page coordinates.
-@param y Vertical point at which to determine the caret position, in
-         page coordinates.

 #### Parameters ####